-The relatively short period of time.
+When one takes all these circumstances into consideration I think it is remarkable how the Bantu have settled in to their new surroundings.
+If one visits the townships one is impressed by the manner in which the houses are kept, the gardens that have been built, and how neat the houses are inside and this has all happened in a relatively short period of time.
 As I have said 40,000 houses have been built in the last six to seven years.
-You will be interested to know that the schools have been built, that 70539 number of children are now at school, that the health of the population has greatly improved.
+You will be interested to know that 121 schools have been built, that 70,539 number of children are now at school, of these 67,618 are in Higher and Lower primary and 2,921 in Secondary Schools.